jonathanpoelen/colout/README.md

  -k  (keep) Use the previous color map.

  -R  (no-reset) Do not reset colors.

+ -C  (color-continue) The current color becomes the normal color.

+ -e  (esc-reset) Reset the normal color.

  -N  (lc-numeric) Use the locale's decimal point character when parsing input data.